jascha030/db-service/README.md

 ### Code style & Formatting

-A code style configuration for `friendsofphp/php-cs-fixer` is included, defined in `.php-cs-fixer.php`.
+A code style configuration for `friendsofphp/php-cs-fixer` is included, defined in `.php-cs-fixer.dist.php`.

 ```sh
 composer format